 Mini-Game: Many games have a "horse-racing" mini-game at least, but the other games differ with respect to their mini-games.
 Magical Melody and Animal Parade even offer a few multiplayer games!

 Missing Mom/Disappeared Dad: At least one in every game of the series.
-Rarely do any of the loved ones of said mother/father ever mention what happened to them (BTN and FOMT are major exceptions in that you know what happened to Rod [Rick and Popuri's dad] and May's mother)
+Rarely do any of the loved ones of said mother/father ever mention what happened to them (BTN and FOMT are major exceptions in that you know what happened to Rod [Rick and Popuri's dad] and May's mother) Indeed, in the more recent titles two-parent families are the exception, where they happen at all.
+Island of Happiness and Sunshine Islands feature a two-generation single-parent combo.

 Mission Pack Sequel: Sunshine Islands and Animal Parade with respect to Island of Happiness and Tree of Tranquility, respectively.
 They share roughly the same mechanics and same character pool.